Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

 \raisebox{2cm}{\ } \scalebox{1.6}{

 \qquad

-} \\ It is clear that adding $1$ to the values of the positions $A'$ and $\mathrm{Cousin} (A')$ of $\hat M(G+G'-Z)$ and subtracting $1$ from the other two corners of the spanned submatrix constitutes the required switch. \begin{lemma} The realization $G$ can be transformed into the realization $G'$ through realizations represented by the adjacency matrices $L_i$ ($i=1,\ldots,\Lambda$) in such a way that the lengths of the swap sub-sequences leading from each $L_i$ to $L_{i+1}$ (where $0=1,\ldots,\Lambda$) can be bounded from above with the absolute constant $\max\{\Theta_3, \Theta'_3,$ $\Omega_3\}$ In the process each arisen matrix $\hat M(G+G'-Z)$ is within a constant switch-distance from some vertices in $V(\G)$ (that is some realizations of the bipartite degree sequence). \end{lemma} \Proof By Observation~\ref{lm:dist} any two $A_i'$ and $A'_{i+1}$ are at most distance $3.$ Therefore for each $i$ (where $i=2,\ldots,\Lambda$) the corresponding process chosen among Lemma \ref{lm:uOK}, Lemma \ref{lm:uKO} and Lemma \ref{lm:uOK-KO} will describe the desired swap sub-sequences.
+} \\ It is clear that adding $1$ to the values of the positions $A_i$ and $\mathrm{Cousin} (A_i)$ of $\widehat M(G+G'-Z_i)$ and subtracting $1$ from the other two corners of the spanned submatrix constitutes the required switch. \\ ( In the figures above $A_i$ is $(5,2)$.
+Here one can also recall that outside our $\ell \times \ell$ submatrix every entry is $0$ or $1$ and after the switch the same applies inside the submatrix.
+Therefore, due to the row- and column-sum conditions, the acquired matrix is a realization indeed.) \begin{lemma} The realization $G$ can be transformed into the realization $G'$ through realizations $Z_i$ ($i=1,\ldots,\Lambda$) in such a way that the lengths of the swap sub-sequences leading from each $Z_i$ to $Z_{i+1}$ $($where $0=1,\ldots,\Lambda)$ can be bounded from above by the absolute constant $\max\{\Theta_3, \Theta'_3,$ $\Omega_3\}.$ In this process, each arisen matrix $\widehat M(G+G'-Z_i)$ is within a constant switch-distance from some vertex in $V(\G)$ (that is some realization of the bipartite degree sequence). \end{lemma} \Proof By Observation~\ref{lm:dist} for each $i$ the positions $A_i'$ and $A'_{i+1}$ or $\mathrm{Mirror}(A_i')$ and $A'_{i+1}$ are at most distance $3.$ Therefore for each $i$ (where $i=2,\ldots,\Lambda$) the corresponding process chosen among Lemma \ref{lm:uOK}, Lemma \ref{lm:uKO} and Lemma \ref{lm:uOK-KO} will describe the desired swap sub-sequences.
 The length of any such swap-subsequence is bounded from above by $\max\{\Theta_3, \Theta'_3, \Omega_3\}.$

-Furthermore when in the process the current realization $Z$ corresponds to an $L_i,$ then Lemma~\ref{lm:switch} applies, and matrix $\hat M(G+G'-Z)$ has switch-distance $1$ from the adjacency matrix of some realization $\in V(\G)$.
+Furthermore when in the process the current realization $Z_i$ corresponds to an $F_{Z_i}=L_i,$ then Lemma~\ref{lm:switch} applies, and matrix $\widehat M(G+G'-Z_i)$ has switch-distance $1$ from the adjacency matrix of some realization $\in V(\G)$.